paul-caron/EpicCanvas/README.md

 Default clearing color is black.

 # Custom Shapes
 Custom shapes can be made on the fly.
-An object must be created and must include the following:
+A shape object can be created and must include the following:
 * vertices: An array of 3D coordinates (4D actually including the w value)
 * colors: An array of RGBA values, 4 float values per vertex.
 * textureCoordinates: An array of u,v values.
 2 float values for each vertex.